NOTE: Academic Year 20-21 recruitment will be entirely virtual, and all OFSL groups will be expected to follow the Campus Compact.

 Note: Penn Panhellenic is dedicated to ensuring that everyone who identifies as a woman is given full opportunity to take advantage of the benefits of sorority life, regardless of her race, religion, background, socioeconomic status, disability, or sexual orientation.

 This event marks the start of Primary Recruitment.
 Participants will be able to meet their Recruitment Guide (also known as a “Rho Gamma”) and learn about the details of recruitment during an orientation presentation from the Panhellenic Recruitment Team.
-This day is casual and will not include any chapter house visits, but is required for all potential new members (PNMs).
+This is required for all potential new members (PNMs) and will take place on the campus platform.

-During the Sisterhood Round, PNMs will visit the chapters they’ve been matched with to learn more about the chapters’ traditions and values.
+During the Sisterhood Round, PNMs will virtually visit the chapters they’ve been matched with to learn more about the chapters’ traditions and values.
 The events of this round are split over two evenings, in which prospective women will have the chance to meet more of the members and watch sisterhood videos.
-Attire for this round should be considered casual, and because seating in the houses may be limited during the video, dress appropriately for the likelihood that PNMs may end up sitting on the floor.

-During the Philanthropy Round, PNMs will visit the chapters they’ve been matched with to learn about their philanthropy and service activities.
-Casual attire is encouraged for this informal event.
+During the Philanthropy Round, PNMs will virtually visit the chapters they’ve been matched with to learn about their philanthropy and service activities.

 The Preference Round is a beautiful ceremonial experience.
-PNMs will visit the chapters they are matched with to talk with sisters and experience their unique ceremony.
-Because of the nature of the event, dress is more formal– but again, warm clothes are key!
+PNMs will virtually visit the chapters they are matched with to talk with sisters and experience their unique ceremony.

 New Member Education Process